Antoooonio12/1st_test/README.md

 **Hi everyone, I´m new to Github.
 Just a young student that loves coding and tech righ here!**
 _This is **only** an initial test._
-To run this test, you need to have Python installed in your pc.
+To run this test, you need to have Python installed in your PC.
 You can download it from its official web: https://www.python.org/downloads/